torque59/afl-launch/README.md

 command line.
 It provides no compelling features; it is simply my version of this tool.

+All credits to @bnaggy for the tool.
+Made some modifications to support AFL++

+Sets the env. variables AFL_AUTORESUME=1 and AFL_DEBUG_CHILD_OUTPUT=1 by default.
+Remove if not required.

 ```
 Usage of afl-launch:
   -XXX